Crumbly Pork Pilaf on the Stovetop

 6. Step 6:

-Heat the vegetable oil in a saucepan with a thick bottom.
-Lay out the pork and fry over high heat until golden brown.
-If you have a small saucepan, it is better to fry the pork in several rounds so that less moisture is released from it.
-Roasting on high heat will help seal all the meat juices inside the pieces and the pork will retain juiciness.
+Heat the vegetable oil in a heavy-bottomed pot.
+Add the pork and sear it over high heat until golden brown.
+If your pot is on the small side, brown the pork in batches so it releases less moisture.
+Searing over high heat seals the juices inside the pieces, keeping the pork juicy.

 7. Step 7:

-Pour spices into the meat and mix quickly.
-For pilaf, it is advisable not to use enameled dishes - in it, meat and spices can burn and boil to the bottom.
-And if you try to clean the bottom, you can damage the enamel.
-It is better to take stainless steel or non-stick pans.
+Add the spices to the meat and stir quickly.
+For pilaf, it's best to avoid enameled cookware — the meat and spices can scorch and stick to the bottom, and scrubbing it off can chip the enamel.
+Reach for a stainless steel or non-stick pot instead.

 8. Step 8:

-Add carrots to the meat and fry, stirring, over medium heat for 2-3 minutes.
-If you want to add an onion in sliced form, you need to add it at this stage along with carrots.
+Add the carrot to the meat and cook, stirring, over medium heat for 2–3 minutes.
+If you're adding diced onion, put it in now along with the carrot.

 9. Step 9: